 For those of us who care for cats, cats are not just pets, but cats have become part of our family that we must care for and get full affection.

 Over time, cats will also experience growth ranging from baby cats, teenage cats, to becoming old cats.

-Caring for an old cat will certainly be very different than caring for a young cat.
+Caring for an old cat will undoubtedly be very different than caring for a young cat.

 The decrease in health and activity is a natural thing at this time, and interaction with other cats or cat owners will also change.

 Patience is also needed by cat owners because along with the age of cats, physiological changes also occurred.

 In this article, we will discuss all you need to know about old cat care, so we can play with them longer like old cats called nutmeg and poppy.